Hannah Godwin Stuns In Skimpy Sundress

 “Looking gorgeous as always!
 I will have to try mixing up a Cocojito!” wrote a fan.

 “Very good drink!
-I just bought it for the first time!” one more person wrote.
+I just bought it for the first time!” one more follower wrote.

 As The Inquisitr previously reported, Godwin is not the only Bachelor alum to recently promote a brand of alcohol.
 Ashley Iaconetti turned to Instagram yesterday to share a snapshot of herself lounging poolside while holding a glass of Frosé.
-The post was made to promote the wine brand, Chateau Ste.
+The post was made to promote the Chateau Ste.
 Michelle Winery.
 Like Godwin, Iaconetti also shared the recipe for the beverage so that her fans could mix up a drink of their own.